Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low

-\acknowledgments This work is supported by the National Key R\&D Program of China under grant No. 2018YFA0404601, the Key Projects of Frontier Science of Chinese Academy of Sciences under grant No. QYZDY-SSW-SLH022, and the Strategic Priority Research Program of Chinese Academy of Sciences under grant No. XDB23000000.
+This work is supported by the National Key R\&D Program of China under grant No. 2018YFA0404601, the Key Projects of Frontier Science of Chinese Academy of Sciences under grant No. QYZDY-SSW-SLH022, and the Strategic Priority Research Program of Chinese Academy of Sciences under grant No. XDB23000000.
 Q.Z acknowledges the sponsorship from Shanghai Pujiang Program 19PJ1410800 and NSFC of China under grant 11973069.
 Q.G acknowledges the sponsorship from Shanghai Pujiang Program 19PJ1410700.
 HYS acknowledges the support from NSFC of China under grant 11973070, the Shanghai Committee of Science and Technology grant No.19ZR1466600 and Key Research Program of Frontier Sciences, CAS, Grant No. ZDBS-LY-7013.
 S.W.D acknowledges an Australian Government Research Training Programme scholarship administered through Curtin University.
 We thank Robert Braun for kindly providing us the beam model of SKALA4 used to simulate the beam pattern of the SKA1-low station.
 Finally we grealy acknowledge the referee, Dr. Emma Chapman, for valuable suggestions which improve the presentaion of this work.